stefantalpalaru/uwsgi_reload/README.md

 ##description

+For a gentle introduction see [this blog post][10].
+What follows is a more technical description.

 uwsgi_reload.py is a script for the proper graceful reloading of [uWSGI][1] vassals in a fastrouter based setup.
 The following guarantees are provided:
 - only one instance of the script can run at any given time